jordipons/musicnn/FAQs.md

 * **I miss a functionality.
 How can I get it?** `musicnn` is fairly simple.
 Feel free to expand it as you wish!
 Tell us if you think this new functionality is going to be useful for the rest of us.

-* **Why `musicnn` contains vgg models?** Because they are nice baseline, and because people like to use computer vision models for spectrograms.
+* **Why `musicnn` contains vgg models?** Because they are a nice baseline, and because people like to use computer vision models for spectrograms.
 Hence, in this repository you can find `musicnn`-based models (musically motivated convolutional neural networks) and vggs (a computer vision architecture applied to audio).

 * **Which is the architecture that `musicnn`-based models employ?** They use a [musically motivated CNN](http://mtg.upf.edu/node/3508) frontend, some [dense layers](https://arxiv.org/abs/1608.06993) in the mid-end, and a [temporal-pooling](https://arxiv.org/abs/1711.02520) back-end.
 In this [jupyter notebook](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) we provide further details about the model.